 TECHNICAL DETAILS ON CALCULATION THE CHANGE MAP

-Change map is created in the basis of racial diversity map.
-Racial diversity map is a high resolution (30m) three-dimensional classification (racial diversity, dominant race and population density) of grid cells into 40 categories (read more here).
-For racial diversity change map we reclassified racial diversity map into two dimensional classification (racial diversity level and dominant race, no distinction between population density).
+Change map is created based on a racial diversity map.
+A racial diversity map is a high resolution (30m) three-dimensional classification (racial diversity, dominant race, and population density) of grid cells into 40 categories (read more here).
+The racial diversity change map is calculated using a racial diversity map reclassified into two-dimensional classification (racial diversity level and dominant race, no distinction between population density).
 There are 14 categories of racial diversity/dominant race types.

 The steps to calculate the change map are as follows:

-- calculate the cross product of the 14 category values from two racial diversity maps (i.e 1990 and 2000 or 2000 and 2010 or 1990 and 2010).
-The result is a map representing all unique combinations of category values from both map.
+- calculate the cross product of the 14 category values from two racial diversity maps (i.e., 1990 and 2000 or 2000 and 2010 or 1990 and 2010).
+The result is a map representing all unique combinations of category values from both maps.
 There are 196 possible combinations.
-This map is used to calculate transition matrix.
+This map is used to calculate the transition matrix.

-- For visualization purpose we generalize spatial information from 30 m resolution change map.
-New value assigned to each cell in generalized change map is the most frequently occurring value (mode) in the neighborhood of size of 13 x 13 cell (390 x 390 m).
-For visualization purpose we convert this generalized raster map into shapefile format with 2 attribute columns: value – is a number of category (one of 196), label – is a description of change category, i.e WL-WM means, that area has changed its diversity class from white low diversity to white medium diversity.
+- For visualization purposes, we generalize spatial information from a 30 m resolution change map.
+The new value assigned to each cell in the generalized change map is the most frequently occurring value (mode) in the neighborhood of size of 13 x 13 cell (390 x 390 m).
+For visualization purpose, we convert this generalized raster map into shapefile format with 2 attribute columns: value – is a number of a category (one of 196), label – is a description of change category, i.e., WL-WM means, that area has changed its diversity class from white low diversity to white medium diversity.

 - Change map was calculated for the entire U.S to keep the same category number for each metropolitan area.
 The presented atlas of change maps for 351 MSA consists of cut-outs from the U.S.-wide map.